dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 }
 ```

-That gets you thinking:

-* What if it was possible to compile `libanswer.so` once and for all?
-* And what if if there was a way to compile the `print-answer.c` source file
-without having to copy/paste the header and the shared library, and remember
-all the various `gcc` options?

 Since you are an Arch Linux user,  you decide to lookup documentation about the `pacman` package manager
 and how generate and publish Arch Linux packages [^1].